— 11 min read

 Table of contents

-Types of MMC
+Definition of MMC

 The following list of modern methods of construction is just a handful of the methods available to construction professionals.
 More methods arise as technology and innovative thinking continue to progress, but these are some of the types of MMC that we see active today.

-Off-site fabrication
+Off-site Fabrication

 Off-site fabrication is the process by which construction teams assemble or manufacture parts for a project away from the building site.
 This generally takes place in large warehouses or factory environments.
 There are many benefits to this process, including needing fewer people on site, which creates a safer environment, and time savings thanks to the ability to work on multiple processes in parallel.
 Off-site fabrication requires proactive project and logistics management to make sure that all deliveries are properly scheduled.